gonuco/aion.erc.contract/audit/code-review-token/Controller.md

     // let the ledger send transfer events (the most obvious case
     // is when we mint directly to the ledger and need the Transfer()
-    // events to appear in the token) function ledgerTransfer(address from, address to, uint val) onlyLedger {
+    // events to appear in the token)
+    // BK Ok - Only ledger can execute function ledgerTransfer(address from, address to, uint val) onlyLedger {
+        // BK Ok
         token.controllerTransfer(from, to, val);
     }

     // functions below this line are onlyToken

-    function transfer(address _from, address _to, uint _value) onlyToken returns (bool success) {
+    // BK Ok - Only token can execute function transfer(address _from, address _to, uint _value) onlyToken returns (bool success) {
+        // BK Ok
         return ledger.transfer(_from, _to, _value);
     }

-    function transferFrom(address _spender, address _from, address _to, uint _value) onlyToken returns (bool success) {
+    // BK Ok - Only token can execute function transferFrom(address _spender, address _from, address _to, uint _value) onlyToken returns (bool success) {
+        // BK Ok
         return ledger.transferFrom(_spender, _from, _to, _value);
     }

-    function approve(address _owner, address _spender, uint _value) onlyToken returns (bool success) {
+    // BK Ok - Only token can execute function approve(address _owner, address _spender, uint _value) onlyToken returns (bool success) {
+        // BK Ok
         return ledger.approve(_owner, _spender, _value);
     }

-    function increaseApproval (address _owner, address _spender, uint _addedValue) onlyToken returns (bool success) {
+    // BK Ok - Only token can execute function increaseApproval (address _owner, address _spender, uint _addedValue) onlyToken returns (bool success) {
+        // BK Ok
         return ledger.increaseApproval(_owner, _spender, _addedValue);
     }

-    function decreaseApproval (address _owner, address _spender, uint _subtractedValue) onlyToken returns (bool success) {
+    // BK Ok - Only token can execute function decreaseApproval (address _owner, address _spender, uint _subtractedValue) onlyToken returns (bool success) {
+        // BK Ok
         return ledger.decreaseApproval(_owner, _spender, _subtractedValue);
     }